 My husband walked into the kitchen while these were baking and asked ‘Who’s roasting coffee?’
 That was just the effect I was going for.

-You can make this dough in a food processor, a stand mixer, with a hand held mixer, or by hand.
+- You can make this dough in a food processor, a stand mixer, with a hand held mixer, or by hand.
 I do it with my stand mixer.
-It all comes together in minutes and then the log of dough chills out until you need it.
-Don’t have room temperature butter?
-Just zap it for about 15 seconds in the microwave.
+Just be sure you get the ingredients fully combined, with no dry flour left.

 Espresso Chip Shortbread Cookies

 - In the bowl of a stand mixer, briefly blend the dry ingredients.